bitcraze/bitcraze-website/src/about/thesis.md

 you want to do.

-### Camera drone

-Find and add a camera to the Crazyflie (ideally unmodified) for onboard image processing.
-Possible to combine with vision algorithms like Slam or communication theory to find ways to transfer images/video over the limited radio bandwith that is available.

-***Electronics, firmware, signal processing***

 ### Support for swarming

 When flying bigger swarms of Crazyflies, the infrastructure starts to become a